montshejohn/montshejohn.github.io/_posts/2018-03-18-building-a-markdown-previewer.md

 you can choose to work on react locally on your machine or on codepen, if you choose to work locally and you are

-not really sure on how,to start you can visit this [Title](https://reactjs.org/tutorial/tutorial.html)
+not really sure on how,to start you can visit this [react js create my app](https://reactjs.org/tutorial/tutorial.html)

 theres are a create my-app package there that you can install it will set up a proper react working environment for you,